Nick is undertaking an Honours project in 2020 on improving gene disruption methods for Leptosphaeria maculans.

 Alex did his Honours and PhD research with Barbara Howlett working on Leptosphaeria maculans, with a year in between spent in three labs in the US.
 He did post-doctoral studies at Duke University Medical Center (USA) on the human pathogen Cryptococcus neoformans and the role of light sensing in other fungi such as Phycomyces blakesleeanus.
 Alex was an assistant and then associate professor at the University of Missouri-Kansas City (USA).
 In 2014 he returned to the University of Melbourne with an ARC Future Fellowship to continue the fungal biology legacy established by Barb.
 Other biographical information is provided here.

 Angie is a MSc BioSciences student working on the frequency and basis of fungicide resistance in Leptosphaeria maculans.
+Key contributions are the development of a molecular marker system to detect the frequency of fungicide resistance in field populations.

 Naima started PhD research in 2017 in a collaborative project between the Mycology group, Ute Roessner and Josh Heazlewood.
 She is investigating the role of fungal cell wall synthesis pathways on the pathogenicity of Leptosphaeria maculans and the impact of changing the fungal cell wall on host recognition.